Marcell Ozuna Player Props: Braves vs. Athletics

-Marcell Ozuna -- hitting .324 in his past 10 games -- will be in action for the Atlanta Braves against the Oakland Athletics, with JP Sears on the hill, on May 30 at 9:40 PM ET.
+Marcell Ozuna -- with a slugging percentage of .583 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Oakland Athletics, with James Kaprielian on the hill, on May 31 at 3:37 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Athletics.
+In his last game he had a hitless showing (0-for-3) against the Athletics.

 Marcell Ozuna Game Info & Props vs. the Athletics